jasylwong/full_stack_open/PERSONAL_NOTES.md

   - Creating notes is only possible if the post request has a valid token attached, and saved to the notes lit of the user id'ed by that token.
   - The Authorization header can be used to send the token from browser to server
   - Identifying the schema tells the server how the attached credentials should be interpreted (the Bearer schema is suitable for our needs)
+  - The token has been digitally signed using a string from the environment variable SECRET as the secret.
+The digital signature ensures that only parties who know the secret can generate a valid token.
+The value for the environment variable must be set in the .env file.

 - Error handling
   - we can add an error hanlder for a JSON web token error

+## 5 Testing React apps

+### 5a: Login in frontend
+  - Fixing the frontend so it allows for tokens
+  - We can create a form and use state for login, combined with a post request with the credentials
+  - A React trick for rendering things conditionally: {user === null && loginForm()}

+- Creating new notes
+  - the token returned with a successful login is saved to the application's state - the user's token field
+  - Add the token of the logged-in user to the Authorization header of the HTTP request.

+- Saving the token to the brower's local storage
+  - So when we rerender a page, the login details are still available.
+  - Do this using: window.localStorage.setItem('key', 'value').
+Related functions are getItem and removeItem
+  - Values saved to the storage are DOMstrings, so can't save a JS object as is.
+Parse it to JSON first, using JSON.stringify
+  - For the other direction, parse it back to JS using JSON.parse
+  - You can inspect local storage using the browser console or the Application tab of the browser
+  - Use an effect hook to check if details of a logged in user can already be found in local storage, and save it to our app's state
+  - As a temporary way to logout, we can use the terminal to simply clear the local storage: window.localStorage.remove('key_of_variable') for individual key-value pairs, or window.localStorage.clear() for everything
+  - remove the git configuration of the cloned application: >rm -rf .git

+### 5b: props.children and proptypes

+- Displaying the login form only when appropriate

+- The components children, aka props.children
+  - props.children are used for referencing the child components of a component
+  - For this, we have to add a closing tag for the parent component (see Togglable component for example)

+- State of the forms
+  - The React docs say when several components need to reflect the same changing data, we should lift the shared state up to their closest common ancestor

+- References to components with ref
+  - We can access variables inside of a component from outside of that component using React's ref mechanism.
+  - The useRef hook is used to create a ref, which acts as a reference to the component.
+It ensures the same ref is kept throughout re-renders of the component.
+  - This is used with the useImperativeHandle hook, and a forwardRef function.
+  - Note: we could have done this cleaner using class components.

+- One point about components
+  - When using components similar to Togglable, each instant will have their own separate state

+- PropTypes
+  - We can enforce expectation and requirement of a component's props using the prop-types package
+    - After installing it, we can adding a .propTypes property to the component.
+  - The app still works if the prop doesn't conform, but produces an error message which is bad practice.

+- ESlint (for the frontend)
+  - Create-react-app has installed ESlint to the project by default
+  - NB: Do not run the eslint --init command.
+It will install the latest version of ESlint that is not compatible with the configuration file created by create-react-app!
+  - Simply create the .eslintrc.js file manually
+  - npm add --save-dev eslint-plugin-jest to avoid undesired and irrelevant linter errors
+  - NOTE: If you are using Visual Studio Code together with ESLint plugin, you might need to add additional workspace setting for it to work.
+If you are seeing Failed to load plugin react: Cannot find module 'eslint-plugin-react', additional configuration is needed.
+Adding line "eslint.workingDirectories": [{ "mode": "auto" }] to settings.json in the workspace seems to work.
+  - Create an .eslintignore file to ignore node_modules and build directories

+### 5c Testing React apps
+There are many different ways to test React.
+Here, we will use:
+  - Jest
+  - react-testing-library for rendering components for testing purposes (install @testing-library/react & @testing-library/jest-dom if not already)

+- Rendering the component for tests
+  - Test for individual components usually go in same folder as the component
+  - Using the render method, we can render components in a format suitable for tests without rendering them to the actual DOM.
+  - render returns an object with several properties.
+For example, the container property contains all the HTML rendered by the component.

+- Searching for content in a component
+  - Thereare multiple ways to investigate the content of components being tested
+    - eg by container content, .getByText, .querySelector (see testing library site for more types of queries)

+- Debugging tests
+  - We can print to the console the HTML rendered by the component by using .debug() on an instance of it
+  - Search for smaller parts by importing prettyDOM from @testing-library/dom
+    - eg console.log(prettyDOM(htmltagexample))

+- Clicking buttons in tests
+  - Test event handlers by importing fireEvent from @testing-library/react
+  - and defining a mock function with Jest

+- Tests for the Togglable component

+- Testing the forms
+  - can be done by using the .change and .submit methods of fireEvent

+- Test coverage
+  - can be given by using: CI=true npm test -- --coverage
+  - A quite primitive HTML report will be generated to the coverage/lcov-report directory.

+- Frontend integration tests
+  - Integration testing tests the collaboration of multiple components.

+- Snapshot testing
+  - As opposed to traditional testing, we don't need to define any tests themselves - it is simplyn enough to adopt snapshot testing
+  - It compares the HTML code defined by components after they have changed versus the code before it changed
+  - Any changes will be due to either new functionality or a bug - and the developer can tell Jest if the change was desired or not.
+If not, it strongly implicates a bug.